-🤓 Based on our data, we think this question is relevant for Professor Santamaria's class at UTSA.
+🤓 Based on our data, we think this question is relevant for Professor Jaffe's class at UTSA.

 Mendel found that yellow pea pod color (G) was dominant to green pea pod color (g).
 For each of the crosses below, what percentage of offspring are expected to be yellow?